Sitemap

 Moreover, asset prices are often seen as dependent on market conditions.
 Asset price dynamics can be considered as modulated by a continuous-time Markov chain representing the stochastic market regime.

-In these so-called regime-switching market models, it is common that the risks associated with regime changes are unhedgeable.
+In these so-called regime-switching market models, it is common for the risks associated with regime changes to be unhedgeable.
 More importantly, the hedging strategies and timing to exercise the options should vary across different market regimes.

 In this example, the holder exercises the first call option at the lowest exercise boundary in each regime, and subsequent ones at higher boundaries.
 The exercise boundaries in regime 1 (bad state) are higher than the corresponding ones in regime 2 (good state).